khushilodha/khushilodha/README.md

 - 🔭 Former SDE Intern at ESDS Software Solutions and Botosynthesis.
 - 🌱 I’m currently learning new Technical Skills.
-- 📝 I can write codes in C,C++,Python
+- 📝 I can write codes in C,C++,Python programming languages
 - 💻 Cloud, Machine Learning, Web Development, Docker are the few current technologies that exites me!
 - 🤖 I am experienced in Conversational AI and can develop Bots
 - 💬 Ask me about any Tech related stuff.